SourceDoctor/examsresult/Readme.md

 This Application is a tool for Teacher to handle Exams and Test results of students and complete School Classes with several Subjects

-Overview every time complete Result of Students or complete School Classes
+Have every time a complete overview to Results of Students and complete School Classes

 ## Features
 * set School Years